Download the Facelift Guide for everything you need to know about a Face Surgery including fat transfer

 - There is no need for any stitches.

-The volume of fat taken from an area like the buttock or hip will vary depending on the volume of fluid required for the area being treated – for facial rejuvenation usually between 50-80 ml.
+The volume of fat taken from an area like the buttock or hip will vary depending on the volume of fluid required for the treatment area.
+For facial rejuvenation, this amount is usually between 50-80 ml.

 How is fat processed?

-- Not all of the injected fat will ‘take’ however and repeated procedures are often required.
+- Not all of the fat the surgeon injects will ‘take’, repeat procedures are often necessary.

 - At times, you may also find it more practical to use a traditional volumiser (such as a high-quality temporary-filler-solution based injectable product).